mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 ## 4 Technical Reference {#technical-reference}

-To help you work with the **OpenAI Connector**, the following sections list the available [entities](#domain-model), [enumerations](#enumerations), and [activities](#activities) that you can use in your application.
+The following sections list the available [entities](#domain-model), [enumerations](#enumerations), and [activities](#activities) that you can use in your application in conjunction with the OpenAI Connector.

 {{% alert color="info" %}}
-This document describes the OpenAIConnector from version 3 and higher.
-Older versions may not be compatible with the documentation.
+This document describes the OpenAI Connector from version 3 and higher.
+Older versions may not be compatible with this documentation.
 {{% /alert %}}

 ### 4.1 Domain Model {#domain-model}